tonethar/IGME-330-Master/notes/2-canvas-paths-lines-arcs.md

 ## 0. Video & HW

-- The video for this lecture, which walks through the notes and adds a few details, is here --> [Essential Skills - Part I (10:19)](https://video.rit.edu/Watch/330-essential-skills-2)
+- The video for this lecture, which walks through the notes and adds a few details, is here --> [Essential Skills - Part II (10:26)](https://video.rit.edu/Watch/330-essential-skills-2)
 - See the HW assignment at the bottom of the page (Part III.)

 <hr>